indygreg/zippylog/README.md

 ### Why Protocol Buffers?

-When I set out to create a better logging system, there were a number of technologies I could have used.
+When I set out to create a structured logging system, there were a number of technologies I could have used.
 The most compelling was [Apache Thrift](http://incubator.apache.org/thrift/) and [Facebook Scribe](http://github.com/facebook/scribe).
 Thrift can be thought of